skyplaying/web3.js/docs/docs/guides/09_web3_config/index.md

 ## Global level Config

-There is option of modifying any of above-mentioned configuration parameter at global level when instantiating Web3, and it will be available to all packages.
+It is possible to modify any of the above-mentioned configuration parameter at the global level when instantiating a `Web3` object, and it will be available to all packages.

 ```ts
 import { Web3 } from 'web3';